uccser/cs-unplugged/csunplugged/topics/content/en/data-structures-for-searching/unit-plan/lessons/binary-search-trees.md

 ## Searching the tree

 1. Reveal what is under the disc at the root, which in the example has the number 40.

     {image file-path="img/topics/binary-search-tree-numbers-step-1.png" alt="A binary search tree with the number 40 at the root."}

 2. Explain that we're looking for the number 25 in this tree.
     There is a simple rule: everything down the left branch of a disc is smaller than the value shown, and everything down the right branch is larger.

 3. Ask which branch the number 25 should be down.
 (It is smaller than 40, so it must be down the left branch, since everything smaller is down the left).

 4. Turn the first disc back over (so that students don't easily remember what was on it), and follow the left branch, revealing the number under the next disc.
     In this case it is 23.
 Ask if 25 will be left or right from 23?
 (It is larger, so it will be down the right branch.)

     {image file-path="img/topics/binary-search-tree-numbers-step-2.png" alt="A binary search tree with the root hidden.
 The left branch from the root has the number 23 shown."}

 5. Hide the 23 again, and reveal the disc down the right branch, which is 30.
     Ask if we should go left or right?
-(Left, because 25 is less than 30; students may also observe that there's no choice, but that isn't relevant, as you must go left if the number is smaller).
+(Left, because 25 is less than 30; students may also observe that there's no choice, but that isn't relevant, as you must go left if the number is smaller.)

     {image file-path="img/topics/binary-search-tree-numbers-step-3.png" alt="The right branch from node 23 shows the number 30."}

 6. Hide the 30, and reveal the disc down the left, which is 25.
 You have located the disc you were searching for.

     {image file-path="img/topics/binary-search-tree-numbers-step-4.png" alt="The left branch from node 30 shows the number 25."}

 ## Finding another number

-8. Make sure all the discs are hidden, and return to the root.
+1. Make sure all the discs are hidden, and return to the root.

-9. This time ask the students for directions to find the number 55.
+2. This time ask the students for directions to find the number 55.
     (They should work out that this requires going right at 40, right at 44, right at 48, and left at 91.)
     Remember to flip each disc back after looking at it, to avoid students memorising the tree.

 ## What if the number isn't there?